-- Based on the 2010 Census, Hispanics represent about 22.5 percent of Florida's population.
-And, Florida will become increasingly more Hispanic; Hispanics are forecast to represent over 27 percent of Florida's population in 2030. - Florida's minority percentage of the population is 42.1% --- New York is now at 41.7%, and the nation as a whole is at 36.3%.
+Based on the 2010 Census, Hispanics represent about 22.5 percent of Florida's population.
+And, Florida will become increasingly more Hispanic; Hispanics are forecast to represent over 27 percent of Florida's population in 2030.

 Florida Housing is Generally Improving